filecoin-project/filecoin-docs/content/en/developers/infrastructure/how-tos/spin-up-a-lite-node/index.md

     export FFI_BUILD_FROM_SOURCE=1
     ```

-    If in doubt, ignore this command and move onto [the next section](#build).
+    If in doubt, ignore this command and move on to [the next section](#build).

 1. Done!
-You can move onto the [Build](#build) section.
+You can move on to the [Build](#build) section.

 {{< /tab >}}
 {{< /tabs >}}

-## Build
+## Build the binary

-The last thing we need do to get our node setup is to build the package.
+The last thing we need to do to get our node setup is to build the package.
 The command you need to run depends on which network you want to connect to:

 {{< tabs tabTotal="2">}}
 {{< tab tabName="Mainnet" >}}
 <br>

-1. Remove or delete any existing Lotus confirguation files on your system:
+1. Remove or delete any existing Lotus configuration files on your system:

     ```shell
     mv ~/.lotus ~/.lotus-backup